HR

 II.
 TERMS:

-Decision Maker: As used throughout this policy and procedure, "Decision Maker" refers to an Elected Official, Service Area Director or Department Head who makes the final decision on an Adverse Action.
+Decision Maker: As used throughout this policy and procedure refers to an Elected Official, Service Area Director or Department Head who makes the final decision on an Adverse Action.

 III.
 EMPLOYEE STATUS:

-A. Temporary Employees: Employees in Temporary remain employed at the mutual consent of the employee and the County.
+A. Temporary Employees: Employees in Temporary positions remain employed at the mutual consent of the employee and the County.
 Either the employee or the County may end the employment relationship at will, with or without cause at any time and without following any Problem Solving, Performance Improvement or Adverse Action process.
 Departments or Offices should consult with a Human Resources Generalist prior to separation.

-1. Probationary: employees serve a probationary period in accordance with County policy (reference B).
+1. Probationary: employees serve a probationary period in accordance with County policy (reference A).
 During the probationary period, employees remain employed at the mutual consent of the employee and the County.
 Either the employee or the County may end the employment relationship at will, with or without cause at any time and without following any Problem Solving, Performance Improvement, or Adverse Action or Grievance process.
 The County may unilaterally extend an employee's probationary period.
 If the probationary period is extended, the employee remains in probationary status until the date specified in writing by the Decision Maker.

 2. Post-probationary: once an employee successfully completes the probationary period, the County may not end the employment relationship without cause.